 Purchasing and implementing an ITFM tool, along with building a sustainable ITFM program, can feel like an overwhelming feat (especially if you feel your ITFM data isn’t “good enough”).
-Establishing a project plan and tackling one step at a time can make your ITFM implementation possible.
+Establishing a project plan template and tackling one step at a time can make your ITFM implementation possible.
 If you haven’t been following this blog series from the start, be sure to first read the following:

-Summary: The success of an ITFM project starts with prudent and informed decisions.
+- Steering Committee: The success of an ITFM project starts with prudent and informed decisions.
 It’s critical to create a steering committee composed of multiple perspectives, allowing stakeholders to engage and collaborate toward shared objectives.

-Summary: Many ITFM projects are derailed by a misalignment of strategic and tactical goals- often disagreement between IT leadership and ITFM staff.
+- Strategic and Tactical Alignment: Many ITFM projects are derailed by a misalignment of strategic and tactical goals- often disagreement between IT leadership and ITFM staff.
 Avoid this costly mistake by developing a solid strategic plan, communicating it with stakeholders, and welcoming feedback before embarking on an implementation.

-Summary: Before proving value of your ITFM tool and program, you must establish within your organization what value looks like.
+- Proof of Value: Before proving value of your ITFM tool and program, you must establish within your organization what value looks like.
 Once stakeholders have voiced their objectives, identify quick wins to show how IT cost transparency can help the succeed in their jobs.

 And now, onto Step 4- overcoming good versus perfect data, a common obstacle to getting started.